RashRAJ/Capstone_project/README.md

 To accomplish this, the project will heavily rely on Amazon Web Services (AWS) as the primary service provider, making use of various pertinent services and cutting-edge technologies offered by AWS.
 This selection allows for optimal utilization of resources and cost-efficiency, ensuring a streamlined and reliable deployment.

 Overall, this project aims to deliver a technologically advanced car rental platform that harnesses Kubernetes's power, leverages AWS services' benefits, implements industry-standard practices, and prioritizes security.
-By doing so, it provides an optimized, scalable, and user-friendly solution for the car rental industry.
+By doing so, it will provide an optimized, scalable, and user-friendly solution for the car rental industry.

 ## Installed Apps